muziejus/novel-maps-of-ny-2017/sections/schedule.md

-Required readings indicated with quotation marks (“”) will be available as pdfs. *The should be printed out for use in class*.
+Required readings indicated with quotation marks (“”) will be available as pdfs. *They should be printed out for use in class*.
 The texts for presentations, save the Du Bois, are also available as pdfs.

 The list of references at the end of the pdf version of the syllabus provides